anikhashadoorian/kono_data/README.md

 ## How can I see the labeling progress of a dataset?
 ## How can I export a dataset?
 <img src="docs/img/export_hotdog.png" alt="" style="height: 200px;" />

 ## [FAQ](FAQ.md)

 ## Installation
 This app is written in Python 3 and based on [Django](https://www.djangoproject.com/).
 Python requirements are listed in the ```requirements.txt``` and can be installed with ```pip install --upgrade -r requirements.txt```.

 ## Contribute
+You're encourage to contribute to kono data!
+There are several ways to expand the project, you can fix a bug, translate content or work on new features.
+Your ideas are welcome, if you need a start several bugs and future features are listed below.
+If you have questions open an issue on [Github](https://github.com/hellno/KonoData/issues) and we can discuss.
+A few questions and common problems are answered in the [FAQ](FAQ.md).

 ## Bugs
 - progress bar does not start in the beginning of the bar =/